jinnh/GSAD/README.md

 ## Acknowledgement

-Our code is partly built upon [SR3](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement).
-Thanks to the contributors of their great work.
+Our code is built upon [SR3](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement).
+Thanks to the contributors for their great work.